SAP/open-ux-tools/.changeset/chilly-dolphins-love.md

 '@sap-ux/preview-middleware': patch
 ---

-Add UI Adaptation and Navigation button labels in toolbar in ADP case
+Live and Edit buttons are visible as Navigation and UI Adpatation only when in ADP scenario.